KTH/devops-course/README.md

 * During the planned lab time slot, please use this [Queue](http://queue.csc.kth.se/#/queue/DD2482) for booking online meetings
 * Specify your zoom meeting link (or other platforms like Skype / GoogleHanouts) when you register the queue
 * Our TAs will reach you asap

-The remote grading scheme changes as follows:

-* "essay", "tutorial", "competition entry", "contribution to open-source": the rules remain the same
-* "demo": the screencast is the unique item to be handed over and graded
-* "presentation": presentations will be done during lecture sessions online by screen sharing

 ## Team